 Looking for a leisurely stroll by yourself, with friends, or family?
 This route is entirely on Brock property and is perfect if you have smaller children or enjoy a light ride!
 Don’t have a bike?
 You’re welcome to walk, run, or take a stroll on roller blades on this route, too!

-If you don’t mind taking on a challenge then this route might just be for you.
-It’s three times longer than the family-friendly 5km route and has several hills to conquer from point A to B. Departing from Brock’s campus, this scenic route travels down Thorold and Pelham roads, turning around at Howell’s Pumpkin Farm back to Brock.
-Recommended for cycling enthusiasts.
+This route is great for families and riders who don’t mind a challenge involving some elevated terrain.
+Departing from Brock’s campus, this scenic route travels down Thorold and Pelham roads, turning at Howell’s Pumpkin Farm back to Brock.

-RIDER SAFETY: All riders must wear helmets and have bikes equipped with bells.
-By registering, you agree to follow all rules of the road.
+- RIDER SAFETY: All riders must wear helmets and have bikes equipped with bells.